vert-x3/vertx-web-site/src/site/blog/posts/2020-03-09-easy-sso-for-vertx-with-keycloak.md

 ```

 In order to protected against CSRF attacks it is good practice to protect HTML forms with a CSRF token.
 We need this for our logout form that we'll see later.
-To do this we configure a `CSRFHandler` and add it to our `Router`.
+To do this we configure a `CSRFHandler` and add it to our `Router`:
 ```java
 // CSRF handler setup required for logout form
 String csrfSecret = "zwiebelfische";